dart-lang/leak_tracker/doc/leak_tracking/DETECT.md

 The documentation below is valid for Flutter SDKs >= 3.18.0.

-This page describes how to auto-detect certain types of memory leaks.
+This page describes how to auto-detect not disposed and not GCed objects.
 Read more about leak tracking in [overview](OVERVIEW.md).

-## Quick start to track leaks for Flutter

-### Test cover with `testWidgets`
+## Test cover with `testWidgets`

 The Flutter test method `testWidgets` can be configured to track and detect leaks from all instrumented classes.
 To enable leak tracking for your entire test suite